Partners in Crime (1928 film)

-Partners in Crime is a 1928 American comedy silent film directed by Frank R. Strayer and written by George Marion Jr., Grover Jones and Gilbert Pratt.
-The film stars Wallace Beery, Raymond Hatton, Mary Brian, William Powell, Jack Luden, Arthur Housman and Albert Roccardi.
+Partners in Crime is a 1928 American silent comedy film directed by Frank R. Strayer and written by George Marion Jr., Grover Jones and Gilbert Pratt.
+The film stars Wallace Beery, Raymond Hatton, Mary Brian, William Powell, Jack Luden, Arthur Housman, and Albert Roccardi.
 The film was released on March 17, 1928, by Paramount Pictures.
 A print of the film exists in the Library of Congress film archive.